Exmouth water source planning

 Engagement with key stakeholders commenced in early 2023, and we will continue to consult with key stakeholders and the community throughout to ensure we understand social, environmental, cultural, heritage and operational requirements associated with each option.

-Following thorough engagement, we will complete environmental and heritage surveys and studies to inform a decision on the preferred option (borefield expansion or seawater desalination) which is expected in late 2024 or early 2025.
+Following thorough engagement, we will complete environmental and heritage surveys and studies to inform a decision on the preferred option (borefield expansion or seawater desalination) which is expected in 2025.

 Water Corporation is the principal supplier of water, wastewater, drainage and some bulk irritation services in Western Australia to homes, businesses and farms.
 We are regulated by DWER and Department of Health.
 Supply of water is licensed by the Department of Water.